Students have the right:

 Attorneys are not permitted to participate in conduct hearings held at Seattle University.

-Only an Advisor or Witnesses(es) with first-hand knowledge of the incident can participate in a the hearing.
+Witness(s) with first-hand knowledge of the incident and a student’s selected Advisor can be present for the hearing.
+An Advisor should be a member of the Seattle University community.
+The Advisor may not be as attorney unless this person is a faculty member or staff at the University.
+A Witness is not permitted to be an Advisor.
 Students must notify their Conduct Administrator or Review Board Chair at least 24 hours before a hearing if they plan to bring either an Advisor or Witness(es).

 While not all cases will result in monetary sanctions, they are imposed for some violations.
 A fine is intended to be a deterrent that emphasizes that the behavior was unacceptable and to prevent its recurrence or for failing to complete sanctions on time.
 A fee is incurred when an educational program or activity has an associated cost.
 Restitution is paid to an individual or organization for damages.

-The University has established a separate process for resolving allegations related to sexual offenses, dating violence, domestic violence, and stalking.
-More information is available in Section 4.6 of the Code of Student Conduct.
+The University has established a separate process for receiving and resolving allegations related to sexual misconduct.
+More information is available on https://www.seattleu.edu/deanofstudents/sexual-misconduct-resources/